MabelBlanco/HandwebberApi/README.md

 - You have to indicate the service mail.
 Example: `EMAIL_SERVICE_FROM=info@handwebber.com`
 - You have to indicate the RabbitMQ url.
 Example: `RABBITMQ_URL=your://rabbitmqlurl`
 - Default port for the application is 3000.
 If you want to change it, it's necessary to indicate the PORT environment variable, with the port to use.
 For example: `PORT=8000`.
-- Configure the e-mails sender (look down in this instructions).
+- [Configure the e-mails sender](#emailSender) (look down in this instructions).
 The app can run without sending emails.

   Run `npm run init`.

 ## DEVELOPER MODE

 (with debug and nodemon)
+Run:

 ```
 npm run dev